SaitoTech/saito-lite/README.md

 Once you have developed an application, see our [online developer tutorials](http://org.saito.tech/introduction-to-saito-development) for information on how to publish it into the live network and get it hosted on the Saito AppStore for other users and developers to install.

 If you wish to install your module locally for testing, put it into the `/mods` directory and add it to both the `core` and `lite` sections of your `/config/modules.config.js` file.
-Then run this commpand:
+Then run this command:

 ```
-npm run compile
+npm run compile dev
 ```
 This command will compile the codebase into a javascript payload which can be delivered to browsers.
 The payload will saved as the `/web/saito/saito.js` file and can be loaded by any page you wish to author.
-As a convenience, the Saito platform will automatically serve web requests if configured correctly, making it quite simple to get started making DAPPs in the browser.
+As a convenience, the Saito Application/Module platform will automatically serve web requests if configured correctly, making it quite simple to get started making DAPPs in the browser.

 # The Consensus Mechanism